-Learning the right temperament to be an artist.
-One participant recalled through the music a far distant childhood memory of how they learned to sketch from their mother.
-As this participant related:: “In my childhood I learned sketching from my mother… She’s a artist… And sometimes she will play some music like this type… so I really I learn enjoy [I – OK, so it reminds you of that] Yeh [I – And what did you learn from that?]
-Erm I think (pause) er I use dictionary… I’m not sure this word [I – Temperament OK, that means like how to behave] yeh yeh… you know artist is different the normal people… They more love the beauty stuff… And they can feel more beautiful from the product or the world, what you see… so I think that’s the temperament… I think it’s she affect me… [I – How old were you?] about 6… [I - what is the correct temperament?] (pause) I think it’s peace… And… you can focus” [C].
+Learning artistic temperament.
+One participant recalled through the music a very distant childhood memory of learning to sketch from their mother.
+As this participant related: “In my childhood I learned sketching from my mother… She’s a artist… And sometimes she will play some music like this type… so I really I learn enjoy [I – OK, so it reminds you of that] Yeh [I – And what did you learn from that?]
+Erm I think (pause) er I use dictionary… I’m not sure this word [I – Temperament OK, that means like how to behave] yeh yeh… you know artist is different the normal people… They more love the beauty stuff… And they can feel more beautiful from the product or the world, what you see… so I think that’s the temperament… I think it’s she affect me… [I – How old were you?] about 6… [I - what is the correct temperament?] (pause) I think it’s peace… And… you can focus” [2A].

 Learning how to be brave and strong.
 In another narrative, the music recalled old Chinese movies, then lanterns and festivals and walking across an iron bridge with their grandmother.
 Much story-telling experience from their grandmother had taught them the importance of being brave and strong.
-In their strongly visualized account: ““It’s hard to say… But I’ve, I’ve related like old Chinese movie… And people walking, walking on the street… just watch beautiful lanterns… we have a festival for to see the lanterns… and…when I was a young boy… my grandmother took me… to go the city centre… to see this, it’s very deep memorise… and… if you want go the city centre you have a cross the iron bridge… It’s very long bridge… And my grandmother will told me lots of story about she’s young… [N – What did you learn from those experiences] All those stories, most part about she lives on the very poor… Er social environment… And she wants to leave… I think she is very brave… and… strong… and also… teach me… be a good man like she, brave and strong” [H].
+In their strongly visualized account: “It’s hard to say… But I’ve, I’ve related like old Chinese movie… And people walking, walking on the street… just watch beautiful lanterns… we have a festival for to see the lanterns… and…when I was a young boy… my grandmother took me… to go the city centre… to see this, it’s very deep memorise… and… if you want go the city centre you have a cross the iron bridge… It’s very long bridge… And my grandmother will told me lots of story about she’s young… [N – What did you learn from those experiences] All those stories, most part about she lives on the very poor… Er social environment… And she wants to leave… I think she is very brave… and… strong… and also… teach me… be a good man like she, brave and strong” [4B].

-The importance of controlling your feelings.

-One participant, in response to a Chinese piece of music, recalled learning the importance of having the strength of character to keep focused, to remain hardworking, and not give up.
-The music had evoked a martial arts movie starring Jet Li, which connected with their own learning of the martial arts and how studying these arts had helped them learn to control their emotions., They had used this self-control significantly during their studies which helped them remain focused and calm in exams: “a movie… Romeo must die… it just reminded me of Ju Jitsu… Er self-defense or, which I have been doing for many years ago… from that… I learned to maybe keep focus well I have actually learned really a lot from that… compared to, in relation to schools and stuff like that coz, you always see people like really stressed before an exam and, oh, don’t know where to put their feelings and… I think I learned to control that from that action yeh, that’s a good learning experience I’ve, I’ve probably used that a lot… doing my studies, also without knowing it when I think about it… I’ve used it,” [J].